viniciusCornieri/bootcamp-rocketseat/module02/README.md

 #### 2.3 - Adding the hello world message route

 At our routes.js, import the Router from express that it's responsible to create and specify our app routes.
 To test create a get for root route, that return a json with message hello world.

+## 3

+#### Adding sucrase and nodemon

+Adding sucrase to handle es6 imports and nodemon to automatic restart our server when something changed.
+Both dependencies are imported as Dev because we won't need them in production.

+    yarn add sucrase nodemon -D

+#### Changing all require for import

+Change in all files the `const imp = require('something');` to `import imp from 'something';`, but after that the node command at our server.js will not work anymore because it will complain tha doesn't know import.
+For now we will use sucrase to run our server, and works fine.

+#### Configuring nodemon to run js files with sucrase

+At package.json `add` dev script with `nodemon src/server.js`, then create nodemon.json to specify for the nodemon to run js files with sucrase.

+    {
+      "execMap": {
+        "js": "sucrase-node"
+      }
+    }

+now to run our server and restart on any change just run `yarn dev`